WDD 131: Dynamic Web Fundamentals

 });

-3. Within the Add Chapter button click event function block ( between the opening can closing of the callback function argument { ... }, do the following:
+3. Within the Add Chapter button click event function block (between the opening and closing braces of the callback function { ... }), complete the following tasks:

-• Check to make sure the input is not blank before doing the following remaining tasks in this list. using an if block, otherwise provide a message or at least do nothing and return the .focus() to the input field.
+• Check to make sure the input is not blank before completing the remaining tasks in this list.
+Use an if block that either provides a message or does nothing and returns the .focus() to the input field.

 Check Your Understanding